bjexe/fitnessapp/README.md

-# Weighlifting tracking web app built with React, Express, and MongoDB :muscle:
+# Weightlifting tracking web app built with React, Express, and MongoDB :muscle:
 ## https://www.yacked.net
 ## Features
 - Create, edit, and delete workout templates to log commonly used routines at the click of a button